April 2, 2021

 Directories and wayfinding

-Your location likely has lots of units and hallways for people to navigate.
-Save them — and your staff — time and frustration1 by easily guiding visitors where they need to go with dynamic wayfinding signs.
+Your location likely has lots of units and hallways for patients and visitors to navigate.
+Save them — and your staff — time and frustration1 with dynamic wayfinding signs that easily guide them where to go.

 Post reminders about the importance of vaccines, screenings, community health initiatives or seasonal safety tips throughout the year.